defagos/CoconutKit/README.markdown

 ## About

 Unlike most libraries which focus on a specific task, like networking or image processing, CoconutKit addresses **developer productivity in general**.
-As an iOS developer, you namely more or less face the same issues on each project you work on:
+As an iOS developer, you namely face the same issues on each project you work on:

 * Changes due to fast-paced iterative development, stakeholder indecision or design changes
 * Presenting data and gathering user input